derobins/MACSio/doc/macsio_using.rst

 --avg_num_parts : ``--avg_num_parts %f [1]``
     The average number of mesh parts per task.
     Non-integral values are acceptable.
-For example, a value that is half-way between two integers, K and K+1, means that half the ranks have K mesh parts and half have K+1 mesh parts, a typical scanrio for multi-physics applications.
-As another example, a value of 2.75 here would mean that 75% of the ranks get 3 parts and 25% of the ranks get 2 parts.
+For example, a value that is half-way between two integers, K and K+1, means that half the task have K mesh parts and half have K+1 mesh parts, a typical scanrio for multi-physics applications.
+As another example, a value of 2.75 here would mean that 75% of the tasks get 3 parts and 25% of the tasks get 2 parts.
 Note that the total number of parts is this number multiplied by the task count.
 If the result of that product is non-integral, it will be rounded and a warning message will be generated.